suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Complete Examples

-The following manifests examplify how to deliver encrypted payload and its encryption info to devices.
+The following manifests exemplify how to deliver encrypted payload and its encryption info to devices.

 The examples are signed using the following ECDSA secp256r1 key: